I struggle with why I write. I also struggle with communicating what I want to write.

 This is what I have asked myself several times since my last post.
 I have so much to say but after reading previous posts I just feel like I miss the mark of what I really think.
 As though I either don’t express completely what I really feel or I am afraid to say exactly what I see and think or both.

-I know that my life (as every life is) a reflection of God’s faithfulness and that is a worthy thing to share.
+I know that my life (as every life is) is a reflection of God’s faithfulness and that is a worthy thing to share.
 I also know that when I am hurting and feel insecure and insignificant hearing stories of others overcoming brings encouragement.
 But why is this such a struggle?

 I am reading Soul Survivor by Phillip Yancey.
-This book was recommended to me when I expressed a discontent with “the church,” not to be confused with God Himself!
+This book was recommended to me when I expressed discontent with “the church,” not to be confused with God Himself!
 The book is comprised of short biographies, if you will, of those who have gone before us in the trenches of life.
 I am so grateful for the stories of people we don’t hear about, the Christians that genuinely epitomize what I see of God.
 They give me perspective and extinguish some of my doubts about writing (my trench).

-As a result of these desires, it seems God is using writing as one way to show me how to be free to express my emotions, thoughts and experiences without regard to what someone thinks about me or what the other Christian writers are doing.
+As a result of these desires, it seems God is using writing as one way to show me how to be free to express my emotions, thoughts, and experiences without regard to what someone thinks about me or what the other Christian writers are doing.

 May the writing carry on, and as I unravel the pieces of my new approach please bear with me, it might get messy.